2018 – 2019

 Northwest School of Music Studio Policies

 General Information | Weekly private lessons are offered in 30, 45, or 60-minute sessions, depending on the student’s age/level.
-Most private lesson students participate in at least one group session each month.
 Private lessons are available for students ages 3-adult.
-We also offer weekly group classes, most of which are 45 minutes long.
+We also offer group classes during the year, most of which are 45 minutes long.
 Group classes are offered for ages newborn – adult and schedules are to be announced throughout the year.

 At The Lesson | Students are expected to arrive for lessons in a timely manner, with all required materials and music.
 If the lesson is at the studio, parents may remain in the waiting room, quietly watch, wait in their vehicle in the parking lot, or run errands so long as they return to pick up their student in a timely fashion.
 To discuss student progress, parents are welcome to talk with the teacher during the first few minutes of the student’s lesson — but not afterwards, in order to respect the next student’s time slot.
 Any siblings or other people in the vicinity of a lesson being taught must be quiet enough as to not create a distraction.

-Practice and Instrument | Private students are expected to practice daily on a well-maintained instrument.
+Practice and Instrument | Students are expected to practice daily on a well-maintained instrument.
 The practice area should be located in a quiet area away from distractions.
 The most important time for the student to practice is immediately following the lesson – or at least on the same day as the lesson, after the student has received instruction.
-Students should practice at least 5-6 days per week, for 15-60 minutes, depending on age and skill level.
+Students should practice at least 5-6 days per week, for 10-60 minutes, depending on age and skill level.
 Your teacher will let you know how long would be best for each student to practice.
-You get out of it what you put into it – what we require is consistency.
+You get out of it what you put into it – consistency is very important.
 The results speak for themselves.
 Acoustic pianos should be tuned annually.
 Band and orchestra instruments should be cleaned daily and otherwise maintained as needed.

-Materials | Students are given an assignment binder at their first lesson, which is used to keep track of assigned pieces and practice suggestions/goals for each week.
-All second year and higher students are required to have (and regularly use) a metronome.
+Materials | Students are given an assignment binder after registering, which is used to keep track of assigned pieces and practice suggestions/goals for each week.
+All second year and higher students should have and regularly use a metronome.
 The teacher will obtain all needed books and materials for the student.
-The annual, (first year: $65, subsequent years: $50) registration fee covers the cost of all needed books and materials for the whole year; however, if it is insufficient (due to unusual student demands) the student/parent is expected to cover the additional costs.
+The annual (first year: $65, subsequent years: $50) registration fee covers the cost of all needed books and materials for the whole year; however, if it is insufficient (due to unusual student demands) the student/parent is expected to cover the additional costs.
 The annual registration fee also entitles each student to use of materials from NWSM’s music lending library.
 New materials for the library may be purchased at students’ request.
 Please treat library materials with care.
 Damaged materials must be replaced at parents’ expense.

-Tuition and Payment | Students have the option of paying tuition in one of the two following methods.
+Tuition and Payment | Students have the option of paying tuition in one of the three following methods.

-2. In two equal installments.
+- In two equal installments.
 Payments are due August 10th and February 10th.
 Students receive a 5% discount.
 These totals can be requested.

 Payments may be mailed (postmarked by the 10th) or given to the teacher at a lesson.
 Late payments and returned checks will incur a late fee of $20.
 Unpaid late fees may result in the termination of the student’s contract.
 NWSM reserves the right to adjust fees at the beginning of each new academic year.

 Summer Months | During the summer months, private students are still expected to practice and take lessons.
 At NWSM, we feel strongly about continuing the student’s musical education throughout the summer months to ensure maximum retention and progress.
 In addition, please note that the tuition rate has been determined based on a 12-month calendar.
 For these reasons, if a student fails to observe this policy by refusing to continue through the summer, the student unfortunately cannot be guaranteed a spot in the studio in the fall.

 Makeup Lessons | Due to our full schedules, makeup lessons cannot be guaranteed.
-However, if an absence arises due to unforeseen situations such as an accident or family emergency and the student indicates a desire for a makeup lesson, the teacher will make an effort to accommodate a makeup.
+However, if an absence arises due to unforeseen situations such as an accident or family emergency and the student indicates a desire for a makeup lesson, the teacher/office staff will make an effort to accommodate a makeup.
 Please be courteous to the teacher and fellow students by notifying the teacher at least 24 hours in advance regarding any known upcoming absences.
 If a makeup lesson is not able to be scheduled, students may be able to attend a group lesson instead, or a lesson with a different teacher than normal.

 If given significant notice (prior to the start of the month) of upcoming vacations or other absences, reduced month tuition for those months can certainly be negotiated; otherwise, tuition must be paid in full each month, regardless of the number of lessons the student actually attends.

 Discontinuing Lessons | Every student stops taking lesson at some point.
 Ideally, this decision is made thoughtfully with plenty of discussion between the teacher, parent, and student so that lessons can cease with a positive sense of closure.
-For this reason, the teacher asks for one month’s notice prior to discontinuing lessons.
+For this reason, we ask for two weeks notice prior to discontinuing lessons.
 However, the teacher respects the student’s right to end lessons at any time.
 Note: At the discretion of the director, students may be asked to discontinue lessons at any time if they have unpaid tuition, an excess amount of absences/unprepared lessons, or if they show a lack of interest.